Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Background and Related Work

 Prebunking is a kind of pre-emptive intervention and seeks to help people recognize and resist subsequently encountered misinformation \cite{ecker_psychological_2022,wu_misinformation_2019}.
 Prebunking interventions include factually correct information presentation, pre-emptive correction, digital media literacy training, and generic misinformation warning before the misinformation.
 Redirection, which focuses on shifting users' attention to trustworthy information sources, is a kind of prebunking intervention implemented in practice by social media platforms \cite{pennycook_accuracy_2022}.
 The prebunking approach provides a promising tool to act pre-emptively and help people build immunity to misinformation in a relatively general manner \cite{ecker_psychological_2022, pennycook_fighting_2020,pennycook_shifting_2021}.
 While prebunking interventions can assist individuals in developing resistance to misinformation in a relatively broad context, they remain inadequate to counteract specific instances of misinformation that can quickly become viral and cause concern \cite{ecker_psychological_2022}.

 Debunking, also known as fact-checking, involves responding to specific instances of misinformation after they have been exposed to demonstrate why they are false \cite{wu_misinformation_2019,ecker_psychological_2022,he_reinforcement_2023}.
 Reliable fact-checking plays a crucial role in reducing engagement with false or misleading information and promoting accurate information that can inform public opinion and decision-making.
 Fact-checking strategies can be implemented in various ways, including third-party organizations and automated models \cite{he_reinforcement_2023}.
-Third-party fact-checking organizations, such as Snopes and Politifact, typically employ trained journalists or subject matter experts to investigate and verify the accuracy of claims made in news articles, social media posts, and other forms of online content \cite{micallef_true_2022}.
-These organizations often work with social media platforms, news outlets, and other stakeholders to identify and address false or misleading information.
-However, manual professional fact-checking carried out by experts is a time-consuming process.
+Of note, manual professional fact-checking carried out by experts is a time-consuming process.
 Verdicts are usually reached after a message has gone viral, and interventions can have only limited effect \cite{stein_realtime_2023}.
 Moreover, this strategy is difficult to scale due to the limited number of professional fact-checkers.
 To realize large-scale fact-checking and reduce response time, automatic fake news detection becomes a promising direction.
-Many machine learning models are trained based on the features of content (e.g., writing style) and context (e.g. network structure) to detect misinformation automatically.
+Many machine learning models are trained based on the features of content (\eg, writing style) and context (\eg, network structure) to detect misinformation automatically.
 Nevertheless, because training data often lacks counter-evidence, fully automated fact-checking remains unrealistic \cite{glockner_missing_2022}.